Ho-s/NestJS-GraphQL-TypeORM-PostgresQL/README.md

 With this API, if the client request includes the field "something," a `Forbidden` error will be triggered.

+#### Note

+There might be duplicate code when using this guard alongside `other interceptors`(name: `UseRepositoryInterceptor`) in this boilerplate.
+In such cases, you may need to adjust the code to ensure compatibility.

 ## License

 MIT